 Second: Is it worth doing as a political process reform?

-- Does it increase public engagement?
 Will it increase public participation?
 Will elections and legislative debate become broader forums for public discourse?

-This amendment addresses the real process questions underlying topical issues.
+Address the real process questions underlying topical issues.

 Learn the difference and you’ll never be fooled.